DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Variables/Bareword.md

 - If a bareword starts with a dollar sign (`$`), it will be interpreted as a constant by the [[const!()]] macro.
 - Barewords will count as [[Quoted String|quoted strings]] if wrapped in quotes, even if the bareword criteria is otherwise met.

-Barewords satisfy the requirement for anything that calls for a [[String]].
+Barewords satisfy the requirement for anything that calls for a [[string]].